SESYNC-ci/CSI-2015/Lessons/R/tidyr_dplyr.md

 Data manipulation with tidyr and dplyr
 ======================================

 In the previous lessons, we loaded and processed the same dataset in two different formats: R data frames and SQL tables.
-In this session, we"ll explore this data again with the **dplyr** R package.
+In this session, we will explore this data again with the **dplyr** R package.
 This package provides new functions for commonly-used operations on data frames, which are more user-friendly and often more computer efficient than base R. Their format is also very similar to SQL commands, facilitating the translation between the two languages.

-To get the most out of packages like dplyr and ggplot2 (which we"ll discuss later), it is often necessary to reshape data frames in a certain standard format.
+To get the most out of packages like dplyr and ggplot2 (which we will discuss later), it is often necessary to reshape data frames in a certain standard format.
 Therefore, we will first look at the **tidyr** package and its utility functions for "cleaning" data sets.

 Tidy data concept
 -----------------